Be Your Own Model

 Processing your photo

-We've designed a short animation to keep the user occupied while their image is being processed.
+A short, repetitive animation clip keeps the user occupied while their image is being processed for up to 15 seconds.

 Design